 Lisa didn’t sit around feeling sorry for herself or hoping that things would get better.
 She continued working with two other clients and started working with a new client who had found her through LinkedIn.
 Lisa also accepted work from an old client.
 “It’s not the kind of work I prefer, but I wanted to stay busy,” she says.

 Within a few months, Lisa’s two biggest clients started hiring her again.
 One client really needed Lisa’s help and had convinced managers to let them work with Lisa before they started hiring other freelancers again.
 “The scientific lead on this team has told me they prefer to send work to me, because they know I’ll get it right the first time,” says Lisa.
 The other client was able to start working with all of its freelancers again.

 Expanding her services and the type of clients she worked with helped Lisa get two new clients.
 Most of her freelance work had been with medical communications agencies.
 Small pharmaceutical (pharma) companies had approached her but she didn’t provide all of the services they needed, including project management, graphics, and copy editing.
 “Uncertain of my income stream, I decided to be more proactive in pursuing these possibilities,” says Lisa.

 Lisa teamed up with a current client and friend who owns and operates a small agency to meet the needs of small pharma companies.
 The agency offers project management and a full range of other services at a reasonable price.

-“I consider all of this a win-win-win situation: the pharma companies are getting the services they need at a reasonable price, my agency friend won business, and I secured steady writing work for myself this year,” says Lisa.
+“I consider all of this a win-win-win situation: the pharma companies are getting the services they need at a reasonable price, my agency friend won business, and I secured steady writing work for myself in 2020,” says Lisa.

 The key takeaway from these experiences, says Lisa, is to “be flexible and proactive in developing new offerings and think creatively and collaboratively to bring in new business.”